Medicare in New Hampshire

 Can I Use My Medicare in a Different State?

-Yes.
 Because Original Medicare is a federal program, you’re free to visit any doctor or hospital in the nation, as long as they accept Medicare.
-This can be a selling point for seniors that travel around the country often.
-If this is you, it can pay to research which providers near your destination accept Medicare before you leave home.
+This flexibility can be valuable for seniors that travel around the country often.
+It can pay to research which providers near your destination accept Medicare before you leave home.

-The answer is maybe.
-Medicare Advantage in New Hampshire typically comes with a provider network that your insurance company has agreed to cover.
+Medicare Advantage plans typically come with a provider network that your insurance company has agreed to cover.
 Seeing a doctor outside of these local networks can be allowed, prohibited, or permitted — but pricey.
 It all depends on what type of Medicare Advantage plan you have.
 Here’s a quick explanation of the four most common types of Medicare Advantage in New Hampshire:

 The answer depends on what you need out of your coverage.
-Since it’s a federal program, Original Medicare in New Hampshire must provide the same care level as what you would get in any other state.
+Since it’s a federal program, Original Medicare in New Hampshire provides the same coverage as you would get in any other state.
 And although private companies sell it, Medicare Advantage must provide at least the same level of coverage as Original Medicare.
-In other words, finding the plan that’s right for you means looking at your needs, options and the details of each.
+In other words, finding the plan that’s right for you means looking at your needs, options, and the details of each.

 Original Medicare (Parts A and B)

-Parts A and B provide some hospital, preventive and medically necessary services.
-Out-of-pocket costs can be high, and you’ll need separate coverage for prescription drugs, hearing, vision and dental.
+Parts A and B provide hospital, preventive, and medically necessary services.
+Out-of-pocket costs can be high, and you’ll need separate coverage for prescription drugs, hearing, vision, and dental.
 The tradeoff is that you can see any doctor in the nation that accepts Medicare.

 Medicare Advantage (Part C)

-Medicare Advantage (Part C) replaces Original Medicare (Part & B) but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Medicare Advantage (Part C) substitutes for Original Medicare (Part & B).
+Along with Part A and B benefits, Medicare Part C usually bundles additional services like dental, hearing, vision, and prescription drug coverage.

-Depending on which of the above you want (or already have), there may be even more types of Medicare in New Hampshire to explore.
+Depending on which of the above you want (or already have), there may be even more Medicare options in New Hampshire to explore.
 More on that below.

 Does New Hampshire Have Free Health Insurance?

-Yes, it’s called Medicaid.
-Medicaid provides affordable health care to children, adults and families with low incomes.
+Medicaid provides affordable healthcare to children, adults, and families with low incomes.
 It’s partially run by the state and is separate from Medicare.

 To qualify for Medicaid in New Hampshire, you’ll need to meet specific income and resource requirements.
-While Medicaid and Medicare are separate programs, there are cases during which you may be eligible to receive both at the same time (this is known as being dual eligible).
+While Medicaid and Medicare are separate programs, in certain cases you may be eligible to receive both at the same time (this is known as dual eligibility).

-You’ve already learned that you can receive Medicare in New Hampshire as either Original Medicare (Parts A and B) or Medicare Advantage (Part C).
+You’ve already learned that you can enroll in either Original Medicare (Parts A and B) or Medicare Advantage (Part C).
 But how do they work, and what other options are available?
-To help explain, here’s an overview of not just Parts A, B and C, but the other two pieces of Medicare in New Hampshire: Medigap and Part D.
+To help explain, here’s an overview of Parts A, B, and C, as well Medigap and Part D.

 Original Medicare (Parts A and B)